GrinonBarrett/Taksidos/Placeholder Creature.md

 Can inflict piercing attack with disadvantage when brawling or attacked unarmed.
 It can climb with its hand.
 It hops to get around most places.
 It can grapple a small enough foe with its hand.
 It is dirven by the desire to feed on cordos.

-**Creature Type**: Trillipedes are Insect creatures.
+**Creature Type**: Cordogobils are plant creatures.

-**Size**: Trillipedes are between 13-30 feet in length.
-They are between 4-6 feet tall while crawling.
-They can weigh between 500 and 1,400 pounds.
-They can be large or great creatures.
+**Size**: The can be as large as 29" in diameter, not to mention an arm that reach out a couple of feet.
+They weigh between 5-9 pounds.
+The are small creatures.

-**Languages**: Trillipedes don't speak.
+**Languages**: Cordogobils don't speak.

 **Table**: *Creature's Reaction*
 | Result | **Emotion and Intensity** | Notes        |